oceanhuang/CoZy/README.md

 - if/else/while/for
 - arithmetic expressions - DARON
 - logic expressions
-- Generate correct code for "every" statement
+- Generate correct code for "every" statement -> Nathan
-- scoping
+- scoping -> Gio
 - use tabs for scoping - OCEAN
 - print statement
 - error checking -> we handle syntax errors, using during or , in an if statement
 - preprocessing
 - real input/output
 - change continous/now in lrm, language tutorial
+- Days of week -> Maybe change lexer or parse.
+Need to discus